ebsco/edna/docs/page-layout.md

 **Page Layout**
 ---

-All page layout is handled with Edna and tables.
-Kidding.
-No tables are used here, instead we use parent and child element elements.
+Edna has some predetermined layouts that you can use in your designs.
+We list the dimensions of the layouts below.
 A single page can up to five columns in which to store content.
 To get the hang of this let's build a page with a three-column layout.

+**Let's Add Some Structure To A Page**
 First we need those parent and child elements on the page.

     <div>